gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 initialization of the SCTP association, during that phase the peers exchange information about the protection engine availability.
-Once the peers have agreed on what protection to use, the SCTP endpoints start sending SCTP Protected chunks containing the initialization information related to the protection engine including the endpoint validation.
+Once the peers have agreed on what protection to use, the SCTP endpoints start sending SCTP Crypto chunks containing the initialization information related to the protection engine including the endpoint validation.
 This is depending on the chosen protection engine thus is not being detailed in the current specification.